 - 1 tbsp lemon juice or lime juice

-Put the shredded coconut into your coffee grinder or food processor, mix for 10-20 seconds and put the mixture into a bowl
+- Process the shredded coconut in an electric coffee/spice grinder or blender for 10-20 seconds and transfer the mixture to a bowl.

-Sift all remaining dry ingredients into the same bowl
+- Add all remaining dry ingredients to the same bowl.

-Process all wet ingredients (except the blueberries!) in your food processor or blender and pour the mixture into the bowl of dry ingredients
+- Process all wet ingredients (except the blueberries!) in a food processor or blender and pour the mixture into the bowl of dry ingredients.

-Use 1 tbsp milk for a thick glaze or 2 tbsp for a runny glaze
+- Glaze: Use 1 tbsp milk for a thick glaze or 2 tbsp for a runny glaze.

 If you are using Pinterest, feel free to pin the following photo: